Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 freely between threads.

-This has the added cost of using atomics for changing the refcount (which will happen whenever it is cloned or goes out of scope), and it provides the guarantee that the destructor for the internal data will be run when the last `Arc` goes out of scope (barring any cycles).
-When sharing data from an `Arc` in a single thread, it is preferable to share `&` pointers whenever possible.

 C++'s `shared_ptr` is similar to `Arc`, however in C++s case the inner data is always mutable.
 For semantics